 The most important research questions in this project currently are...

 Although enormous progress has recently been made in understanding the importance of the brain in social cognition, the role of the cerebellum has been long ignored.
 However, recent studies and meta-analyses in our lab during the last 5 years show that the cerebellum plays a critical role in social cognition, especially when we have to infer the mental state of other persons, that is, when we “read” their minds.
 Recent neuroimaging studies in our lab demonstrated that the cerebellum plays a preferential role when identifying and predicting sequences of social actions, that involve mental state inferences of others.
-By building up knowledge about social action sequences, social interactions with others become more predictable and smooth, resulting in more enjoyable interactions.
+By building up knowledge about social action sequences, social interactions with others become more predictable and smooth, resulting in more enjoyable and effective contact.
 Recent studies in our lab revealed this sequencing function in understanding and predicting several mental states by others, such as their beliefs, traits and goals.

 Recent research indicates that patients with cerebellar or autistic impairments may suffer from deficiencies in their capacities to detect and generate appropriate social action sequences.
 We have now developed and validated various tests that diagnose these social action sequence capacities: